-Right now is an ideal time to start flight training, with most industry experts forecasting the pilot-shortage crisis that the industry faced in 2017, 2018, and 2019 to return by the latter part of 2022 or first part of 2023.
-The PAC program is a 21-month program, meaning student pilots beginning now will complete training by mid-2022 and then go on to be instructor pilots for another 18-24 months.
-Once they have gained those all-important flight hours (1,500 hours minimum), they can qualify to apply for an Airline Transport (ATP) rating needed for employment with scheduled air carriers or corporate flight departments and be ready by 2024, when airlines will likely begin actively recruiting again to meet the demand for qualified pilots.
+Right now is an ideal time to start flight training, with most industry experts forecasting the pilot-shortage crisis that the industry faced in 2017, 2018, and 2019 to return sometime in 2023.
+The PAC program is a 21-month program, meaning student pilots beginning now will complete training by mid-2023 and then go on to be instructor pilots for another 18-24 months.
+Once they have gained those all-important flight hours (1,500 hours minimum), they can qualify to apply for an Airline Transport (ATP) rating needed for employment with scheduled air carriers or corporate flight departments and be ready by 2025, when airlines will likely begin actively recruiting again to meet the demand for qualified pilots.

 What is a typical career pathway?